pnp/PnP-Sites-Core/Core/Documentation.md

 Gets a collection of files for the template
 #### ComposedLook
 Gets or Sets the composed look of the template
-#### Providers
-Gets a collection of Providers that are used during the extensibility pipeline
 #### Pages
 Gets a collection of Wiki Pages for the template
 #### TermGroups